hxxr/rpi-player/README.md

 There will be more programs (actual music) and videos within the next few months.

 ## Installation
-Ensure that you have installed the programs gcc and make.
+Ensure that you have installed the programs git, gcc and make.
 They are most likely installed by default, but just to be sure:
 ```
 sudo apt-get update
-sudo apt-get install gcc make
+sudo apt-get install git gcc make
 ```
 Now download this repository:
 ```